jmtrivial/Timeline/README.md

 # Timeline
-A tool for creating SVG timelines from JSON.
+A tool for creating SVG timelines and ICAL events from JSON.

 ### Example